steveandroulakis/shell-novice/04-pipe.md

 OR simply dot
 e.g `scp crunch.erc.monash.edu:/home/john/test.txt .`

-#### Download TO the server
+Note: Using SCP on Windows is not supported out of the box!
+However there are downloadable point and click (GUI) programs such as WinSCP and Cyberduck that can help you.

+#### I'm on my server and I want to get a file from the internet..

 - `wget`

 e.g `wget iftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCF_000005845.2_ASM584v2/GCF_000005845.2_ASM584v2_genomic.fna.gz`

+The NCBI (National Center for Biotechnology Information) is one of several very large centres with public research data. wget is a great way to get these files for processing (eg. reference genome indexes).

-> ## Download data set from URL {.challenge}
+> ## Download a data set from a URL {.challenge}
 >
-> 1. Download zip file into your home directory
+> 1. Download a zip file into your home directory
-> 2. Use unzip command to get the content of the unzip file
+> 2. Use the unzip command to get the content of the unzip file
-> 3. Also try to unzip FASTQ files
+> 3. Also try to unzip FASTQ.gz files.. what happens?

 ### Unix philosophy

-One last thing I would like to mention is Unix philosophy.
+One last thing I would like to mention is the Unix philosophy.
 The essence of Unix philosophy is simplicity.
-Here is three dot points that summary Unix philosophy:
+Here are three dot points that summarize the Unix philosophy:

-- Every tools and/or command made to do one simple task
+- Every tool/command is made to do one simple task
-- Many different commands can be chained together into one super command
+- Because of this, different commands can be chained together into one super command
-- Therefore number of different commands combination is limited by your imagination or need
+- Therefore the number of different commands usable in combination is limited by your imagination or need

-**Command line is more like LEGO and GUI is like an action figure, but you can't chop and change**
+**The command line is more like LEGO.
+You can build a tonne of stuff with LEGO.
+Point and click applications are an action figure, slick, but not hugely modifiable.**

 ~~~ {.bash}
 $ cd ref-files